Children’s and Young Adult Books Committee

 contested by groups wishing to remove them from libraries and school curricula.
 Committee outreach to underserved communities includes its sponsorship of author visits to the Martin Luther King Jr. School for Science and Technology in New Orleans and to youth detention centers in the New York area in cooperation with Literacy for Incarcerated Teens (LIT).

 The committee hosts the ongoing PEN Pals interview series, which gives voice to the challenged creators of books for children and young adults through an exchange of nuanced conversations that illuminate today’s issues.
 We are eager to receive information about topics that affect writers of children’s literature so that we can respond to them promptly.

 If you would like to join the committee or receive news related to Children’s and Young Adult Books and Authors, write to [email protected] for more information.

 News & Announcements

-The film adaptation of Emily Arnold McCully’s Mirette on the High Wire was recently screened at the Tribeca Film Festival.
-Here Emily is feature on the red carpet at the festival with producer Michael Stanish, Philippe Petit, and director Helen O’Hanlon.
+The film adaptation of Emily Arnold McCully’s Mirette on the High Wire was screened at the Tribeca Film Festival.
+Here Emily is featured on the red carpet at the festival with producer Michael Stanish, Philippe Petit, and director Helen O’Hanlon.

 Committee member Lyn Miller-Lachmann regularly features PEN America events and campaigns on her blog.
 Check out some of her posts!